postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 1. From the Postman app or [Dashboard](https://app.getpostman.com), open the collection with the request you want to comment on.
 2. At the top right, click **Comments**.
-   * You'll also see if there are any other comments on the request.
+   * You'll also see any other comments on the request.
 3. Leave your comment.
    * To tag your teammates, type "@" and choose their name from the list.
 4. Click **Add comment**.

 ![Comments in app and dashboard](https://assets.postman.com/postman-docs/Comment+on+app+and+dashboard.gif)

 You'll get a notification if you get tagged in a comment.
-If you don't have access to the collection you've been tagged on, you'll have to request access before you can read the comment.
+If you don't have access to the collection you've been tagged on, you'll need to request access before you can read the comment.

 ## Reading comments in the app and on the Dashboard